learn-co-curriculum/dsc-conditional-probability/README.md

 ## Example : An Aspiring Data Scientist's Dilemma

-Let's see a very simple use of conditional probability formula.
-A data scientist comes across following infographic:
+Let's see a very simple use of the conditional probability formula.
+A data scientist comes across the following infographic:

 <img src="images/Image_73_Mood.png" width="600">